-Unicorns: What's the deal?
+It's National Unicorn Day so what's the deal? - CBBC Newsround

-It feels like unicorns are everywhere at the moment.
-But why is everyone so obsessed with them, and what myths do we know about them?
+9 April is National Unicorn Day.
+But why is everyone so obsessed with Unicorns, and what myths do we know about them?

+9 April is National Unicorn day.
+It's a chance for fans of the mythical creatures to celebrate by making rainbow cupcakes and decorating them with lots of sprinkles and glitter.
+But why is everyone obsessed with them?
+Stories of unicorns have been around for thousands of years.
+So what do we know about these mysterious creatures?

 Getty Images

-Have a look in your pencil case or your friends' schoolbags... is there anything in there with a unicorn on it?
+This is the classic image of a unicorn, not as big or hairy as the Siberian unicorn - but have you wondered why unicorns are so popular?
+Take a look in your pencil case or your friends' schoolbags... is there anything in there with a unicorn on it?
 We bet there is!
-It feels like unicorns are everywhere right now.
-The department store, John Lewis, says that online searches in their shop for the word "unicorn" has nearly doubled in the last year!
-So what do we know about these mysterious creatures?

 Getty Images

-Stories about unicorns have been around for thousands of years. the mythological creatures are like horses with a single curled horn.
+The mythological creatures are like horses with a single curled horn.
 This picture was taken at a winter solstice ceremony at Stonehenge in Wiltshire.
-The woman wearing the papier-mache head, said she thought the imaginary creatures were beautiful.
+The woman wearing a unicorn mask, said she thought the imaginary creatures were beautiful.

 Getty Images